Her (2013 film): Accolades

 Her has earned various awards and nominations, with particular praise for Jonze's screenplay.
 At the Academy Awards, the film was nominated in five categories, including Best Picture, with Jonze winning for Best Original Screenplay.
 At the 71st Golden Globe Awards, the film garnered three nominations, going on to win Best Screenplay for Jonze.
 Jonze was also awarded the Best Original Screenplay Award from the Writers Guild of America and at the 19th Critics' Choice Awards.
 The film also won Best Fantasy Film, Best Supporting Actress for Johansson, and Best Writing for Jonze at the 40th Saturn Awards.
 Her also won Best Film and Best Director for Jonze at the National Board of Review Awards, and the American Film Institute included the film in its list of the top ten films of 2013.

+Legacy

+In an article from The Verge discussing the film a decade after its release, Sheon Han argued that Her's exploration of complex feelings surrounding AI contrasted from other films depicting AI and human relationships.
+A retrospective article from Wired similarly discussed its portrayal of AI–human relationships, with Kate Knibbs noting its more optimistic viewpoint of artificial general intelligence.
+Knibbs also claimed that in the advent of AI chatbots, the film "looks even more fantastical than when it debuted."
+Her has been referenced many times as an example of a voice assistant.

+In 2024, OpenAI released their newest iteration of ChatGPT, GPT-4o.
+GPT-4o offers five integrated voices, one of which is named Sky, which was quickly noted to be similar to Scarlett Johansson's voice, even though she had repeatedly rejected OpenAI's offer for using her audio likeness.
+During the promotional lead-up to the release of GPT-4o, CEO Sam Altman had tweeted the single word "Her".
+A few days after release, OpenAI removed the Sky voice.